augustovictor/guides/NodeJS-Testing.md

 There are two ways of doing assertion with `chai`: `expect` and `should`.
 Both have the same effect;

+## Test doubles
+We can split types of functions into two categories:

+**Functions without side effects** are simple: the result of such a function is only dependent on its parameters — the function always returns the same value given the same parameters.

+**Function with side effects** can be defined as a function that depends on something external, such as the state of some object, the current time, a call to a database, or some other mechanism that holds some kind of state.
+The result of such a function can be affected by a variety of things in addition to its parameters.

 ## Spys, Stubs and Mocks

 ### Spys